matiassingers/kuala-lumpur/README.md

 [Type G](http://www.iec.ch/worldplugs/typeG.htm)(BS 1363 UK, 230-240V)

 It's possible to jam a two-prong European [Type C](http://www.iec.ch/worldplugs/typeC.htm) into the socket, but it involves shoving a fork/key into the third hole - most convenience stores sell little adapters as well.

+## Tipping
+No need to tip, leave the coins if you want to get rid of them.

+Most hospitality places(hotels, large restaurants etc.) include a 10% service charge, it's however changing with the newly imposed 6% GST.

 ## License